jgyj123/file-sharing-app/README.md

 ## Learning Goals & Development Methodology

 ### My Development Approach
-1. **Spec-Driven Development**: Using Kiro AI to generate detailed requirements and design documents
+1. **Spec-Driven Development**: Using Kiro AI to generate detailed requirements and act as my project manager
-2. **Console-First Implementation**: Building and testing features manually in AWS Console before automating to learn
+2. **Console-First Implementation**: Building and testing features manually to make sure I understand what I am building
-3. **Infrastructure as Code**: Writing Terraform to codify and automate the manual configurations after getting comfortable in the console
+3. **Infrastructure as Code**: Writing Terraform to codify and automate the manual configurations after that
 4. **Iterative Security Hardening**: Starting with basic functionality, then layering in security controls

 ### Security Concepts I'm Exploring